You Earned a Ticket!

 '...although math had the biggest impact of any skill on later earnings, playing sports and having a leadership role in high school also were significant factors.'

-In order to make more of the school day and mitigate the chaos and conflicts of recess times, some schools have opted to add structure to recess.
+To make better use of the school day and mitigate the chaos of recess times, some schools have opted to add structure to recess.
 For example, Playworks.org is a national non-profit organization that offers a structured recess program.

 The Institute of Medicine serves as an adviser on health issues to the National Academy of Sciences.
 In a 2013 brief, the Institute recommends both state and local policies to integrate physical activity into school programs.